brisbanemakerspace/bms-wiki/tools/electronics/kweld.md

 ## Before Use
 1. Wipe down the electrode tips with dry paper towel.
-2. Configure the kWeld energy as per the following (seek advice with staff for other materials):
+2. Configure the kWeld energy as per the following (seek advice for other materials):
 	1. 0.1mm pure nickel strip	20J
 	2. 0.2mm pure nickel strip	50J
 	3. 0.3mm pure nickel strip	100J